-- Serve as a source of cells, tissue, and organs closely matched to humans so that they may be able to be transplanted into humans without rejection.
+- Serve as a source of cells, tissue, and organs closely matched to humans so that they may be able to be transplanted into humans with a decreased risk of rejection.

 - Produce high value materials such as those used for surgical sutures and personal protection devices such as body armor for military and law enforcement use.

 - Produce highly specific antimicrobials that target disease-causing bacteria such E. coli 0157:H7 or Salmonella.

 - Provide more healthful or more efficiently-produced food.